-A radiant barrier is a little-known and commonly overlooked feature of roofing in Dallas, but one you ought to be acquainted with.
+A radiant barrier is a little-known and commonly overlooked feature of roofing in Dallas and Fort Worth, but one you should be acquainted with.
 These fixtures are installed mainly in attics for the purpose of reducing summer heat and minimizing cooling costs.
-Unlike thermal insulation materials, they dont reduce heat conduction, but they do reflect radiant heat instead of absorbing it.
+Unlike thermal insulation materials, they don’t reduce heat conduction, but they do reflect radiant heat instead of absorbing it.

 Most insulation materials reduce only conductive and convective heat flow, but not radiant.
-Since the suns rays are primarily responsible for heating up your roof, a radiant barrier helps cool it down by reducing the radiant heat transfer from the roof to the inside of your attic.
-Theyre generally most effective in hotter climates, and particularly in attics containing cooling air ducts.
-According to some studies, a radiant barrier can help to reduce cooling costs by 5 to 10% in a hot climate in Dallas Ft.
-Worth.
+Since the sun’s rays are primarily responsible for heating up your roof, a radiant barrier helps cool it down by reducing the radiant heat transfer from the roof to the inside of your attic.
+Radiant barriers are generally most effective in hotter climates, and particularly in attics containing cooling air ducts.
+According to some studies, a radiant barrier can help to reduce cooling costs by 5 to 10 percent in a hot climate common in Dallas and Fort Worth.